How to Plant & Grow Pineapple Top in 4 Easy Steps (With Photos)

 Which Pineapple Variety You Want to Plant?

 There are several varieties available in the market.
-So decide which variety you want to plant.
-Is it for its sweet juicy fruit or as an ornamental plant?
+Decide which variety you want to plant.
+Is it for the fruit plant or an ornamental plant?
 Ornamental pineapple plants are showy.
-They have small red or pink fruits, attractive but not flavorful.
+They have small red or pink fruits which are attractive but not flavorful.

 How to Tell if Pineapple is Ripe?

-It is ripe if the color is yellow, which forms from the base up.
-Some variety is ripe even if it is green color on the outside.
+It is ripe when the color is yellow, which forms from the base up.
+Some varieties are ripe even if it is green color on the outside.
 So go to the next test; smells it.
 If it smells sweet, then it is ripe.
 It should also be firm but give in slightly to a soft pressing.

 Other things to watch out for are: